Alfombruh/miniRT-wip/README.md

 cy 20,20,50 0,1,0 10.6 21.2 150,20,70 (cy is the Cylinder element, it has coords as its first parameter, normal vector as his second one, diameter has his third one, then height and at last the color)

+-You can mute a line by adding # at the start of the line.

 -You can separate each line by the amount of \n you want and you can also  separate each elements parameter by spaces to make it more readable.
 It's UP2U